Willy's Chocolate Experience: Customer reviews and response

 Willy's Chocolate Experience was widely criticised by those who attended it, many of whom demanded refunds.
 One customer, who had driven with his children for two hours to reach the event, described it as an "absolute con".
 Other visitors who arrived after the event was closed and were not informed of its cancellation requested compensation for wasted rail fares.
 Following the event's cancellation, Coull offered to refund 850 people, a statement repeated by the event's Facebook page.
 Some Facebook users stated that they had received their money back.
-Paterson and Fogarty stated that they only received half of their paycheck.
+Paterson and Fogarty stated that they only received half of their paycheque.

 Box Hub, the organisation that had rented the warehouse to House of Illuminati, issued an apology on House of Illuminati's behalf, stating that they "either have no regards for the families and young children they have disappointed or are too embarrassed to comment", and offered to provide a venue free of charge for those who attended the event.
 House of Illuminati later stated that they would not host any future events.

 Coull deleted his LinkedIn profile, his YouTube channel, and his personal website in response to the controversy.
 A few days after the event, Connell said he felt that Coull was "probably one of the most disliked people in Glasgow right now".
 In an interview with The Sunday Times, Coull apologised for how the event turned out, saying he would accept responsibility.